promatia/acts/act_proposals/labour.md

 The Development Corps. exists to develop infrastructure, to remove the need for unemployment, and to provide a guaranteed level of income security for all workers.

 ### Section 2: Salary
-The salary of employees of the Corps. is equivalent to 15 Australian Dollars per hour, adjusted for inflation.
+The base salary of Privates of the Development Corps. is equivalent to 20 Australian Dollars per hour, adjusted for inflation relative to 2021 levels.

 ### Section 3: Housing Plan